skius/grabapl/grabapl/README.md

 - [ ] SigCtx for op builder - then we don't actually need a full user defined operation, just a signature, and that
    - would make mutual recursion easier.
 - [ ] syntax: propagate interpreter errors via span to parser to give pretty errors
+- [ ] syntax: error when UDOp has same name as builtin.